phikill/RE_PUBG_LITE/README.md

 By default, the game opens on port ```7777```.

 matchmaking works up to version ```1.4.0.15```, in higher versions like ```1.4.2.423``` and ```1.4.2.681``` the game crashes

+## Game Launcher

+I'm decompiling the launcher and making it in pure C, with support for Linux and even Windows XP.

 ## TOOLS